ASX 200 Technical Analysis Elliott Wave - FXStreet

-ASX 200 Technical Analysis Bullish corrective pattern completed with the frist impulse wave upwards as Wave (i).
+ASX 200 (XJO) Technical Analysis Bullish corrective pattern completed with the first impulse wave upwards as Wave (i).
 Expect Wave (ii) Wed and Thursday and Friday bullish in line with the bullish weekly cycle.

 Today I also look at the Woodside WPL and Santos STO for long trade setups.
 Resource stocks like BHP RIO FMG are moving up in line with the Elliott wave analysis.